learlab/itell-strapi-demo/vercel.md

 vercel link --repo
 ```

+> [!NOTE] You will need to run `vercel link --repo` again if you start working
+> on a new project that does not exist at the last time of linking.

 ## Getting environmental variables

-Run the following command at the project folder where you need the environmental variables.
+Run the following command at the project folder where you need the environmental
+variables.

 ```bash
 vercel env pull .env --environment=development